-The idea itself is genius, Vegas travelers have been screaming for years that they don’t use the damn fitness center, wireless internet or make local phone calls from their room… so why is the resort fee mandatory?
+The idea is genius.
+Vegas visitors have been screaming for years that they don’t use the darn fitness center, wireless internet, or make local phone calls from their room… so why is the resort fee mandatory?